PranavSriram18/writing/attention/attention0.md

 * Horizontal edges `(u, l) → (t, l)` represent information flow from earlier to later streams.

 ---

 # 4) Anatomy of Causal Attention: QK and OV Circuits
 We'll now recap how ordinary Attention works, albeit with an emphasis on (a) motivating it from first principles, and (b) highlighting some aspects particularly salient to the frames we're developing.

 Let's put ourselves in the shoes of a single residual actor at `(t, l)`.
-Our job is to enrich our own state with information from previous streams.
+Our job in the attention step is to enrich our own state with information from previous streams.
 We can break this task down into asking two fundamental
 questions:

-<span style="color: #2ecc71; font-style: italic;">Where should we look?</span> Among all nodes `u ≤ t`, which earlier actors are relevant
+<span style="color: #2ecc71; font-style: italic;">Where should we look?</span> Among all nodes `u ≤ t`, which ones are relevant
 to me?

 <span style="color: #2ecc71; font-style: italic;">What information should I grab?</span> From each chosen source, what information should I